 Bass fishing has become a precise game.
-Gone — for the most part — are the days of working down a bank, winging a lure and hoping to come across something with fins.
+Gone — for the most part — are the days of working down a bank, winging a lure, and hoping to come across something with fins.
 Today’s electronics, for example, put anglers on top of small offshore bass-holding spots again and again.
 Closer to shore, anglers pluck bass from individual pieces of cover on small structural elements.
 That makes being proficient at flipping and pitching important.
-Few other techniques put lures in as precise spots in as heavy cover.
+Few other techniques put lures in as precise spots in heavy cover.

-Flipping involves drawing line from in front of the reel with one hand while the other dips the rod’s tip and, with an upward sweep, pendulums the lure forward as line is released.
+Flipping involves drawing a line from in front of the reel with one hand while the other dips the rod’s tip and, with an upward sweep, pendulums the lure forward as the line is released.
 It’s perfect for dissecting heavy cover a few feet from the boat.
 Pitching extends your reach.
-Holding the bait in one hand, a twist of the wrist rolls the rod tip forward and sends the lure on a gentle float until your thumb stops the spool, resulting in a quiet splashdown next to — or inside — the intended target.
+Holding the bait in one hand, a twist of the wrist rolls the rod tip forward and sends the lure on a gentle float until your thumb stops the spool, resulting in a soft splashdown next to — or inside — the intended target.

-1. Use heavier lures
+- Use heavier lures

 Lure weight is often thought of in relation to lure size — heavier ones are larger — or bass activity — a lighter one will draw strikes from wary bass swimming in clear water.
 But heavier lures can make your flips and pitches more accurate.